Olyseus/i_seed_drone_onboard/flight_test_usage.rst

 - There is no interconnection between onboard service and Android control device
 - Mission and inference are run in parallel.
 So in logs it's not necessary the strict order of mission messages and detection messages
+- When forward and backward mission finished you have to interrupt execution with Ctrl+C

 Running tool: